Compilation and Execution of a Java Program

-Java, being a platform independent programming language, doesn’t work on one-step-compilation.
-Instead, it involves a two-step execution, first through an OS independent compiler; and second, in a virtual machine (JVM) which is custom-built for every operating system.
+Java, being a platform-independent programming language, doesn’t work on the one-step compilation.
+Instead, it involves a two-step execution, first through an OS-independent compiler; and second, in a virtual machine (JVM) which is custom-built for every operating system.

-First, the source ‘.java’ file is passed through the compiler, which then encodes the source code into a machine independent encoding, known as Bytecode.
+First, the source ‘.java’ file is passed through the compiler, which then encodes the source code into a machine-independent encoding, known as Bytecode.
 The content of each class contained in the source file is stored in a separate ‘.class’ file.
 While converting the source code into the bytecode, the compiler follows the following steps:

-- Parse: Reads a set of *.java source files and maps the resulting token sequence into AST (Abstract Syntax Tree)-Nodes.
+Step 1: Parse: Reads a set of *.java source files and maps the resulting token sequence into AST (Abstract Syntax Tree)-Nodes.

-- Enter: Enters symbols for the definitions into the symbol table.
+Step 2: Enter: Enters symbols for the definitions into the symbol table.

-- Process annotations: If Requested, processes annotations found in the specified compilation units.
+Step 3: Process annotations: If Requested, processes annotations found in the specified compilation units.

-- Attribute: Attributes the Syntax trees.
+Step 4: Attribute: Attributes the Syntax trees.
 This step includes name resolution, type checking and constant folding.

-- Flow: Performs dataflow analysis on the trees from the previous step.
+Step 5: Flow: Performs dataflow analysis on the trees from the previous step.
 This includes checks for assignments and reachability.

-- Desugar: Rewrites the AST and translates away some syntactic sugar.
+Step 6: Desugar: Rewrites the AST and translates away some syntactic sugar.

-- Generate: Generates ‘.Class’ files.
+Step 7: Generate: Generates ‘.Class’ files.

 The class files generated by the compiler are independent of the machine or the OS, which allows them to be run on any system.
-To run, the main class file (the class that contains the method main) is passed to the JVM, and then goes through three main stages before the final machine code is executed.
+To run, the main class file (the class that contains the method main) is passed to the JVM and then goes through three main stages before the final machine code is executed.
 These stages are:

 - Bytecode Verifier

 After the bytecode of a class is loaded by the class loader, it has to be inspected by the bytecode verifier, whose job is to check that the instructions don’t perform damaging actions.
 The following are some of the checks carried out:

 - Variables are initialized before they are used.